-Last week, I visited the largest organic avocado farm in California.
-It’s those hills in the photo above — they’re covered with 1,000 acres of avocado trees.
-And I felt vindicated when I saw that they care for the soil under their trees in essentially the same way that I do.
+In 2018, I visited the largest organic avocado farm in California.
+It’s those hills in the photo above — they’re covered with hundreds of acres of avocado trees.
+And I felt vindicated when I saw that they care for the soil under their trees in essentially the same way that I do on my one acre.

 But I’ll get to that in a minute.
 First, let’s say what our goal in growing an avocado tree is.
 For me, it’s a consistently fruitful tree, which means it must also be healthy.
 And how does soil fertility affect our achieving this goal?
 Avocado trees, like all plants, need certain elements to run their systems properly and produce fruit.
 So we add stuff to our soil when necessary.